Kyoto

 Spring (cherry blossom, late March–early April) and autumn (colour, mid-to-late November) are the most beautiful — and the busiest and priciest.
 Early summer brings lush green and fewer crowds; winter is cold, quiet and atmospheric, with the occasional dusting of snow on the temple roofs.
 Whenever you come, the shoulder weeks either side of the peaks are the sweet spot.

-- Nara — the ancient capital with its Great Buddha and free-roaming deer (under an hour away).
+• Nara — the ancient capital with its Great Buddha and free-roaming deer (under an hour away).

-- Osaka — Japan’s food capital, 15 minutes by rapid train.
+• Osaka — Japan’s food capital, 15 minutes by rapid train.

-- Uji — green-tea country and the exquisite Byodo-in temple.
+• Uji — green-tea country and the exquisite Byodo-in temple.

-- Himeji — Japan’s finest original castle, on the Shinkansen line.
+• Himeji — Japan’s finest original castle, on the Shinkansen line.

-- Mount Hiei & Ohara — temples and forest in the northern hills, for a quieter day.
+• Mount Hiei & Ohara — temples and forest in the northern hills, for a quieter day.

 A final word

 Kyoto rewards the early riser and the slow wanderer more than almost any city in Asia.
 Give it two or three days, base yourself somewhere atmospheric, hit the famous sights at dawn and fill the middle of the day with quieter temples, markets and a long lunch.
-Time it for blossom or autumn if you can — and even if you can’t, the old capital rarely disappoints.
+For the districts, dishes and a handful of tried places, see Where to eat in Kyoto.

 Visiting Kyoto: FAQs